Strongly connected orientations and integer lattices: Introduction

 \begin{DE}[tight and active nodes] Let $(D=(V,A),\zF)$ be a digraft.
 A node $u\in V$ is \emph{tight} for the digraft if $F(D,\zF)\subseteq \{x:x(\delta(v))=1\}$; the node is \emph{active} for the digraft if it is not tight. \end{DE}

 Note that all sinks of a digraft are tight, i.e., every active node is a source.
-Note further that while singletons and complements of singletons in $\zF$ give rise to tight nodes, there may be more (implied) tight nodes.
+Note further that while singletons and complements of singletons in $\zF$ give rise to tight nodes, there may be more (implied) tight nodes. \b{In \Cref{fig:digrafts}, the filled-in/non-filled-in nodes correspond to the tight/active nodes, respectively.
+Observe that for the middle digraft, we may drop $\{1\},\{2\}$ from $\zF$ without changing $F(D,\zF)$; in doing so, the digraft would no longer be basic, as $1,2$ would be (implied) tight nodes not from $\zF$. }

 \begin{DE}[affine critical digraft] Let $(D=(V,A),\zF)$ be a digraft, and let $V^t$ be the set of tight nodes.
 The digraft is \emph{affine critical} if $\aff(F(D,\zF))=\big\{x:x(\delta(v))=1,\,\forall v\in V^t\big\}$. \end{DE}